-Remember!
-Your QBI is determined separately for each of your qualified businesses, but combined as a single amount on your individual tax return.
+Remember to determine your QBI separately for each of your qualified businesses, then combine them all as a single amount on your tax return.

-1. Determine whether your income is related to a qualified trade or business.
+Step 1.
+Determine whether your income is related to a qualified trade or business

-It’s the net amount of the business’ qualified items of income, gain, deduction, and loss.
-QBI doesn’t include investment-related items of income, gain, deduction, and loss.
+QBI is the net amount of the business’ qualified items of income, gain, deduction, and loss.
+It doesn’t include investment-related items of income, gain, deduction, and loss.

-Both of these rules apply to active and passive investments.
+These rules also apply to active and passive investments.